-The US Geological Survey (USGS) has released its first map of where pyrrhotite – a mineral with the potential to compromise the integrity of concrete – is most likely to found across the continental US.
+The US Geological Survey (USGS) has released its first map of where pyrrhotite – a mineral with the potential to compromise the integrity of concrete – is most likely to be found across the continental US.
 It is hoped that the map will help the US construction industry avoid pyrrhotite-bearing rocks.

 ‘This project was a bit unusual for us, because typically we’re trying to help people find mineral deposits that they want, not minerals that they don’t want,’ says author and geologist Jeff Mauk, who led the USGS mapping project.
 ‘Pyrrhotite in concrete has caused enormous problems for homeowners in parts of Connecticut and Massachusetts.’